freepress/internet2016/_posts/blog/2016-01-22-truth-testing-ted-cruz-net-neutrality-lunacy.md

 <div style="padding-left:2em; font-style: italic;">
 <p>
 Well, he got one thing right.
-It is a great idea.
+It <span style="font-style: none;">is</span> a great idea.
 And real Net Neutrality looks nothing like what Ted Cruz says.
 But Net Neutrality does help ensure that we can use the Internet to set the record straight.
 </p>
 </div>